welpo/osc.garden/content/blog/counterfactual-causal-inference/index.md

 social_media_card = "img/social_cards/blog_counterfactual_causal_inference.jpg"
 +++

-This article is the first in a [series of posts](/tags/top-8-statistical-ideas/) where I dive into the 8 most important statistical ideas of the past 50 years, as reviewed by [Gelman & Vehtari (2021)](https://arxiv.org/abs/2012.00174).
-I invite you to join me on this learning journey as we delve into the first concept: **counterfactual causal inference**.
+This article is the first in a [series of posts](/tags/top-8-statistical-ideas/) where I discuss the 8 most important statistical ideas of the past 50 years, as reviewed by [Gelman & Vehtari (2021)](https://arxiv.org/abs/2012.00174).
+Today's concept is **counterfactual causal inference**.

 <details>
   <summary>Introduction to the series: The 8 Most Important Statistical Ideas</summary>
   <p>The last 50 years have seen important advancements in the field of statistics, shaping the way we understand and analyse data. <a href="https://arxiv.org/abs/2012.00174">Gelman & Vehtari (2021)</a> reviewed the 8 most important statistical ideas of the past 50 years.</p>

-  <p>As part of my learning journey, I decided to deepen my understanding of these 8 ideas and share my findings with you.
-In each article, you'll find an introduction to the concept at hand, along with some of the learning resources.
-So, if you're keen to deepen your grasp of statistics, you're in the right place!</p>
+  <p>I was curious about the eight ideas, so I decided to write about them to deepen my understanding.
+Hopefully someone else finds it useful~</p>
 </details>

 ---